 It is important that you obtain the necessary permissions or licence BEFORE using another’s published work.

 The best practice is to request permission directly from the publication that published the content and obtain written approval prior to using the material.

 This can be done by writing to their legal or communications team; note that an editor will not be able to grant permission as this does not fall within his or her remit.
 If the publisher does not control the rights, they will be able to forward your letter to whoever does.

 Failure to secure permission means that you will not be able to use the material.
 However, you could consider securing a licence from one of the licensing bodies.

 While it may be best practice to obtain consent directly from the publication, permission to use material is more often granted in the form of a licence from a licencing body.

 There are a range of different licences that are available to you and your business and you will need to choose the most appropriate to suit your needs.
 The benefits of obtaining such a licence means that you don’t need to obtain permission from the copyright owners directly and this removes much of the administrative burden.

 The takeaway message here is simply to adopt whichever option works best for you and your business, but it is important to make sure that you do have the relevant permission in place before using any press coverage.

-If you have any issues with copyright or any other aspects intellectual property you want to discuss, we at Briffa advises on all aspects of intellectual property law and practice and offers free 30-minute consultations to all new clients.
-If you would like to book a call or a meeting with one of our specialist IP lawyers, please contact us or call 020 7288 6003.
+If you have any issues with copyright or any other aspects of intellectual property you want to discuss, we at Briffa advise on all aspects of intellectual property law and practice and offers free 30-minute consultations to all new clients.
+If you would like to book a call or a meeting with one of our specialist IP lawyers, please contact us or call 020 7096 2779.